Haegar1601/hexa-helix-stellarator/README.md

 This project proposes a novel coil topology for stellarator fusion reactors.
 Unlike conventional modular designs (e.g., Wendelstein 7-X, $N=5$), this concept investigates a **6-fold ($N=6$) "Interlaced Helix" symmetry**.

 The design hypothesis is that a continuous, hexagonally interlaced winding scheme can generate sufficient **Magnetic Shear** to suppress the MHD instabilities traditionally associated with $N=6$ symmetries, potentially offering a path to simpler, self-stabilizing coil geometries.

-*⚠️ Disclaimer:** This is a geometric concept study derived from algorithmic exploration.
+**⚠️ Disclaimer:** This is a geometric concept study derived from algorithmic exploration.
 While the topology creates closed flux surfaces in ray-tracing simulations, it has **not yet been validated** by MHD equilibrium codes (like VMEC or SPEC).
 We invite the fusion community to collaborate on this validation.

 ## 🧬 Design Methodology: AI-Assisted Discovery

 This topology is not the result of a traditional physics optimizer.
-Instead, it emerged from a computational dialogue between a Software Engineer and two state-of-the-art AI models (Google Gemini 3 Pro and Anthropic Claude Opus 4.5).
+Instead, it emerged from a computational dialogue between a Software Engineer and two state-of-the-art AI models.

-The goal was to map biological redundancy principles (inspired by **Hexa-Helix structures**) onto a toroidal magnetic field.
-Both models independently converged on this specific interlaced geometry as a method to potentially achieve **Geometric Mode Cancellation** of error fields.
+The goal was to map biological redundancy principles onto a toroidal magnetic field.
+Both models independently converged on this specific interlaced geometry.

+### The "Kelvin Packing" Hypothesis

+A key factor in the topology's selection was the correlation with the **Kelvin Cell structure** (Tetrakaidecahedron).
+Lord Kelvin proposed this bitruncated cubic honeycomb as the optimal partition of 3D space with minimal surface area.

+* **Design Rationale:** The AI algorithm utilized the Kelvin-partitioning of the toroidal volume as a guide for the coil winding path.
+By aligning the magnetic field periodicity with the hexagonal faces of this theoretical lattice, the design aims to **minimize flux surface distortion** and optimize volumetric field efficiency.
+* **Note:** This utilizes the Kelvin Cell purely as a geometric basis for packing efficiency, drawing on the structural stability inherent in these minimal-surface lattices.

 ## ⚙️ Technical Specifications